-42230 NURSING PRACTICE I OPEN
+PNN 152 42230 NURSING PRACTICE I OPEN

 Introduces nursing care of clients with common health problems with a focus on health assessment, standardized plan of care, therapeutic interventions, safety and basic communication.
 Includes lab and practicum applications.

-Prerequisite: PNN151
+Prerequisite: PNN 151

-PNN153 22000 SUCCESS IN NURSING OPEN
+PNN 153 22000 SUCCESS IN NURSING OPEN

 Explores the art and science of nursing practice including nursing history, roles and legal/ethical practice issues for the professional practical nurse.
-Health care delivery systems and settings will be discussed.
+Health care settings and health/illness/hospitalization will be discussed.
 Strategies for success in nursing will be applied.

-11000 PRACTICAL NURSING ROLES OPFN
+11000 PRACTICAL NURSING ROLES OPEN

 Examines roles and responsibilities of the licensed practical nurse including client response to acute and chronic illness and individual readiness to practice nursing.
-Prerequisite: PNN151, 152, 153, PSY121, BI0734
+Prerequisite: PNN 151, 152, 153, PSY 121, BIO 734